babylonlabs-io/babylon/x/btcstaking/README.md

 A Bitcoin staker can receive voting power through their Bitcoin stake delegation by following this process:
 1. Create a Bitcoin staking transaction and submit it to Bitcoin.
-The staking transaction locks the staker's bitcoins for a pre-determined timelock and specifies slashing conditions.
+The staking transaction locks the staker's bitcoin for a pre-determined timelock and specifies slashing conditions.
 2. The BTC staker constructs the following transactions (whose specifications can be found [here](../../docs/staking-script.md)):